yellowtree/geoip-detect/readme.txt

 = 2.4.3 =
 * FIX: Options Page: The checkboxes didn't show (even though the option was saved) since 2.4.0
+* NEW: A fixed external IP can now be specified on the options page.
+(Useful in development scenarios without internet, or mixed internet/intranet cases.)
+* NEW: Hidden feature/side-effect: Clicking on save in the General Options section also empties the external IP cache.

 = 2.4.2 =
 * FIX: Trim whitespace of IP adress.